Page under construction

 WATERPESTEN (NL) Vederkruiden (NL)

-- Development of an Identification Booklet (FR and NL)
+- Developing an Identification Booklet (FR and NL)

-- Development of a DNA database for genetic identification (in collaboration with the Barcoding Facility for Organisms and Tissues of Policy Concern (BopCo))
+- Developing a DNA database for genetic identification (in collaboration with the Barcoding Facility for Organisms and Tissues of Policy Concern (BopCo))

-- Support for morphological identification of seized specimens
+- Assistance with the morphological identification of specimens

 Photos: Sonia Vanderhoeven, Arnaud Jacobs